purton-tech/rust-on-nails/rust-on-nails.com/content/docs/continous-deployment/infra-as-code.md

 Run `pulumi up` to apply our latest configuration.

-## Connecting to the datbase
+## Connecting to the database

 ```sh
 kubectl port-forward service/nails-db-cluster-rw 5455:5432 --namespace=rust-on-nails
 ```

-You'll need to get the datapassword from the `database-urls` secret.
+You'll need to get the database password from the `database-urls` secret.

 ```sh
 psql -p 5455 -h 127.0.0.1 -U app nails_migrations